|Head of Social Studies||Mrs Ashton|

-Studying GCSE Business will give you a real insight and comprehensive understanding of the ways that businesses today operate in an ever-changing and internationally competitive and dynamic environment.
-You will learn by studying a variety of topics and real business scenarios, examining the various factors impacting on business activity and their behavior.
+Studying GCSE Business will give you a real insight and comprehensive understanding into the ways that businesses today operate in an ever changing and internationally competitive and dynamic environment.
+You will learn by studying a variety of topics and real business scenarios, examining the various factors impacting on business activity and their behaviour.

 There are two papers that will be completed at the end of Year 11.
 These are both worth 50% of the course and will both be marked out of 90.
 Each paper will be 1 hour and 45 minutes.

-The grades available on the GCSE Business Studies are grades 1—9.
+The grades available on the GCSE Business are grades 1—9.